AhmedAbdelhamidWaheed/cse-343-embedded-systems-spring-2026/lab-02-B/src/README.md

 Driver for MAX30100 using arduino

-This code is part of tutorial on my blog: https://morf.lv/implementing-pulse-oximeter-using-max30100
+This code is part of tutorial on blog: https://morf.lv/implementing-pulse-oximeter-using-max30100

 # Sample Usage
 ```